Kerry Barnett, JD

-Woody English serves as chair of the Quality & Health Outcomes committee and on the Executive, Finance and Audit, and Governance and Operational Excellence committees.
+Woody English serves as chair of the Quality and Health Outcomes committee and on the Executive, Finance, and Governance and Operational Excellence committees.

 Woody is the past president of the board of Housecall Providers.
 He brings to the CareOregon board a broad experience in health care delivery.
 This includes primary care internal medicine and specialty practices in infectious diseases, epidemiology, public health, hospital medicine, home care, palliative care and hospice.
 He held several leadership positions during the 33 years he worked with Providence Health and Services in Portland.
 In his retirement, he continues to engage in community-based projects to improve care provided for people with chronic progressive medical conditions.

 Chief Investment Officer, Vibrato Capital LLC

 Tec Han serves as the chair of the Finance committee and on the Executive and Community Impact committees.